 When choosing a broker, keep its trading tools in mind.
 Use your stop-loss orders to limit the amount of money you lose.
 You can also use trailing stop-losses or guaranteed ones to further protect your capital.
 Limit orders are also a great option to consider.
 They help you close your position at a certain price point to secure your gains.

 Don’t be shy; use technical or fundamental analysis (or both) to determine entry and exit points.
-Let indicators, patterns, and economic calendars help you.
+Let indicators, price action patterns, and economic calendars help you.

 By taking these tips into consideration, you can set good grounds for your trading journey.
 Of course, education is always key, and you should keep up with the market to continue improving yourself.